 Nassau County Domestic Violence Attorney

-At Lerner & Lerner P.C., we fight orders of protection and domestic violence charges aggressively.
-As former Assistant District Attorneys, our knowledge of criminal defense law and police investigation tactics allows us to provide the best defense possible in cases involving restraining orders and orders of protection.
-Contact a City of Long Beach, Nassau County criminal defense attorney today for a free initial consultation.
+At Lerner & Lerner, P.C., we fight orders of protection and domestic violence charges aggressively in Nassau County and across Long Island.
+As former assistant district attorneys, our knowledge of criminal defense law and police investigation tactics allows us to provide the best defense possible in cases involving restraining orders and orders of protection.
+Contact a Nassau County criminal defense attorney today for a free initial consultation.
 516-741-4100.

 - Anger management courses